 “It is much easier to put existing resources to better use than to develop resources where they do not exist.” — George Soros, Investor and Philanthropist

-Lesson one: She created leverage by building on success
+Lesson one: She created leverage by building on success.

 Archimedes once said, give me a lever long enough and a fulcrum on which to place it, and I shall move the world.
 Cynthia didn’t re-invent the wheel by creating a new logo.
 She took the one that already achieved success and built upon it.
-She found a gap in the creative process that Farouq started and leverage on that tempo to drive the innovation to the finish line.
+She found a gap in the creative process that Farouq started and leveraged that tempo to drive the innovation to the finish line.

 Experts will tell you, the difference between success and failure in the marketplace is mostly based on your ability to spot the gaps.
 The wind of opportunity moves in different directions at different times.
 Your job as a smart job seeker is to seek out where the gaps are and how your skills can be put to use in filling those gaps.

 — Innoson Vehicles (@innosonvehicles) October 22, 2019